What Types of Diseases Can Asbestos Cause?

 Ovarian Cancer

-Ovarian cancer forms in a woman’s ovaries, the reproductive organs that make and release eggs.
+Ovarian cancer forms in the ovaries, the reproductive organs that make and release eggs.
 A 2023 systematic review found that asbestos exposure in women increased the risk of death from ovarian cancer.

 Bile Duct Cancer

-Asbestos exposure can cause benign lung diseases including: Asbestosis, COPD, effusions (fluid buildup), pleural plaques and pleural thickening.
-These diseases aren’t cancerous.
+Asbestos exposure can cause benign lung diseases including asbestosis, fluid buildup (effusions), pleural plaques and pleural thickening.
 They’re somewhat more common than asbestos-related cancers.

 Asbestosis